alexqfredrickson/notes/aws/aws.md

 Config uses a "delivery channel" to send notifications and update configuration states.

+An AWS Config "configuration item" represents attributes of a supported AWS resource, at some point-in-time.
+It includes metadata, attributes, relationships, current configuration, and related events.
+A configuration item is created whenever it detects a change to a recorded resource.
+Configuration items can't be manually deleted, but Config can delete them after a minimum of 30 days.

 ### Redshift

 Amazon Redshift is a managed, petabyte-scale data warehouse servie.
 It is less-configured than a data warehouse.
 It leverages intelligent-scaling.
 It does not incur charges while idle.
 Redshift can be queried using its own syntax, or by way of using SQL queries.